|

 On the whole the west coast is much wetter than the east coast, so this should dispel common belief that Dublin is the wettest city in Ireland.
 Lying on the east coast, Dublin sees almost half as much rainfall as parts of the west coast.

 Inland Ireland gets warmer in the summer months than the coastal region, though on the flipside it also gets much colder in the winter.
 These temperature differences are not that great, with central Ireland only being a few degrees cooler than the coast.
-In the centre of the country across the year will record about 40 days below freezing, however on the coast the mercury will only fall below 0 degrees on average 10 days per year.
+In the centre of the country across the year will record about 40 days below freezing, however on the coast the mercury will only fall below 0 C (32 F) on average 10 days per year.

 The country is made up of a ring of coastal mountains, with low lying central plains in the centre.
 Due to Ireland's mild climate and significant rainfall this has lead to luscious green terrain and plentiful vegetation which makes for very scenic and pleasant landscapes, which has lead to the island being called the ‘Emerald Isle.’
 Home to rolling hills, mountainous rocky areas and dramatic green vistas, Ireland is a picturesque place to visit any time of the year.

-Regular riding wear (jodphur, boots, helmet).
-Chaps and leggings with short boots are also acceptable.
 Riding gloves, raingear, warm wind jacket and a sweater should also be included in riding wardrobe, as Irish weather can be unpredictable.
-In Ireland riding helmets are mandatory.
-The riding centre has several models to choose from, but you might be better off to bring your own that fits.

 Otherwise comfortable clothing - there is no dress code.